 A divided entry at a #dwelloctoberstudio mid-century modern fixer-upper

 Although this one level house looked small from the exterior, it was deceivingly large on the inside, with spacious rooms and a great floor plan.
-The front door opened into the living room and featured a floor-to-ceiling divider that created a separate entry area with a coat closet.
+The front door of the #dwelloctoberstudio mid-century modern fixer-upper opened into the living room and featured a floor-to-ceiling divider that created a separate entry area with a coat closet.

 Before photo of the interior front entry